4 min read

 How many of y'all can cook a better burger than McDonald's?

+This question is how American businessman Robert T. Kiyosaki would start the college classes he taught.
+Apparently, almost every student would raise their hand in response.
 "So", he'd continue, "if most of you can cook a better hamburger, how come McDonald's makes more money than you?"
-This time, he'd usually be met with silence.
+This time, apparently, he'd be met with silence.

 Kiyosaki's answer is simple: McDonald's has outstanding systems which deliver and sell their average product.[1]
 Love Mickey D's or hate them – their success is hard to dispute.